Dash-Dev-EE/DIP-draft/dip.md

 * the numeric value is out of the range of acceptable numeric values

 ## OP_CHECKDATASIG
 `OP_CHECKDATASIG` checks whether a signature is valid with respect to a message and a public key.
+It allows Script to validate arbitrary messages from outside the blockchain.

 `sig msg pubKey OP_CHECKDATASIG → out`